Great Trek: Causes

-Great Britain's alienation of the Boers was particularly amplified by the decision to abolish slavery in all its colonies in 1834.
+Britain's alienation of the Boers was particularly amplified by the decision to abolish slavery in all its colonies in 1834.
 All 35,000 slaves registered with the Cape governor were to be freed and given rights on par with other citizens, although in most cases their masters could retain them as apprentices until 1838.
 Many Boers, especially those involved with grain and wine production, were dependent on slave labour; for example, 94% of all white farmers in the vicinity of Stellenbosch owned slaves at the time, and the size of their slave holdings correlated greatly to their production output.
 Compensation was offered by the British government, but payment had to be received in London, and few Boers possessed the funds to make the trip.

-Bridling at what they considered an unwarranted intrusion into their way of life, some in the Boer community began to consider selling their farms and venturing deep into South Africa's unmapped interior to preempt further disputes and live completely independent from British rule.
+Bridling at what they considered an unwarranted intrusion into their way of life, some in the Boer community considered selling their farms and venturing deep into South Africa's unmapped interior to preempt further disputes and live completely independent from British rule.
 Others, especially trekboers, a class of Boers who pursued semi-nomadic pastoral activities, were frustrated by the apparent unwillingness or inability of the British government to extend the borders of the Cape Colony eastward and provide them with access to more prime pasture and economic opportunities.
 They resolved to trek beyond the colony's borders on their own.